 Slowly bring to a boil over medium heat.
 Skim off any foam that rises to the surface.

-Reduce heat, cover and summer for 1-2 hours.
+Reduce heat, cover and simmer on low heat for at least 1-2 hours.

 Remove from heat and allow to cool.

-Strain broth, through a fine sieve strainer, discarding all vegetables and seasonings so you are only left with the broth.
+Strain broth through a fine sieve strainer, discarding all vegetables and seasonings so you are only left with the broth.
+Season with chicken boullion paste to taste.

 At this point you may choose to: